CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

      ```

 4. **Document the Model**
-   - Add comments and docstrings to explain the purpose and functionality of the model.
+   - Add comments and docstrings to explain the purpose and functionality of your new model.

 ### Member Retrieval DB Queries via Hashed Discord ID